 These things can damage your plants and ruin all the hard work you’ve put into your garden.
-If you are wondering how to keep squirrels out of garden or how to get rid of squirrels, keep reading to find out more.
+If you are wondering how to keep squirrels out of gardens or how to get rid of squirrels, keep reading to find out more.

 How to Keep Squirrels Out of Garden

 So, what keeps squirrels away?
 There are some things you can do that will help with repelling squirrels.
 However, depending on where you live, you might find that these methods are truly inconvenient and inappropriate.
-For instance, shooting, trapping or burrow fumigation can be appropriate out in the country, but if you live in the city, these are actions that might get you in trouble.
+For instance; shooting, trapping, or burrow fumigation can be appropriate out in the country, but if you live in the city, these are actions that might get you in trouble.

 What keeps squirrels away in some areas might not work in others, depending on the breed of squirrel you are dealing with.
-If these are ground squirrels, you might want to try flooding their burrows.
-This keeps them away because they then have no home, and need to find another.
+If these are ground squirrels you might want to try flooding their burrows.
+This keeps them away because they then have no home and need to find another.
 They will seek out drier ground and stay away from the area you have flooded.